po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/04-Stu_Functional-Execution-Context/README.md

 * If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:

-  * What happens to the keyword `this` in the functional execution context?
+  * What happens to the keyword `this` in Node.js in the global context?

 * Use [Google](https://www.google.com) or another search engine to research the above.